On a connection between total positivity and Bernoulli stopping problems: Transformations Preserving Quasi-Unimodality

 The one-step transition matrix is given by $P\coloneqq \left(P(i,j)\right)_{0 \le i, j \le \infty}$, where

 By construction, \( P \) is a stochastic matrix.
-This can be verified using (\ref{def.embedded.chain.poissonbinom}), where for any state $i \in S$,
+This follows directly from (\ref{def.embedded.chain.poissonbinom}), since for any state $i \in S$,

-We define $M$ as the Markov chain \textit{embedded} in successes epochs of the Bernoulli trials.
+We define $M$ as the Markov chain \textit{embedded} in success epochs of the Bernoulli trials.
 A Markov chain is said to be $\TP{r}$ if its transition matrix is $\TP{r}$ (see p.
 42 in \cite{KarlinMarkov}).
-Next, we establish that $M$ satisfies this property.
+We now show that $M$ satisfies this property.